pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 Other things feel less familiar to me, because I'm a white woman: Simmonds' continuous feedback that his voice was too dark, from white voice teachers who worked to "brighten" and "thin" his sound.
 When I think back to all the voice lessons I witnessed, and all the push for a specific sound, I'm ashamed to say that I never made the connection that the desired sound was a white one.

-all the people around Leontyne Price (whose sound can be dark, for what it's worth) who were calmly convinced that she was only allowed to sing Aida and Bess; the act of being a racial minority in music school.

 <figure data-type="image">{{% md %}}

 ![](https://res.cloudinary.com/schmopera/image/upload/v1630587991/media/2021/09/Kevin_Simmonds_wcqihh.jpg){{% /md %}}